• Skip to main content

 Frequently Asked Questions (FAQs)

-Q3: Can synthetic data be used to train AI models in healthcare?
+Can synthetic data be used under HIPAA?

-Q6: What are the risks of relying too much on synthetic data?
+What are the risks of relying too much on synthetic data?

-Answer: If synthetic data isn’t validated properly, it might oversimplify clinical realities or inherit bias from the source data and lead to inaccurate conclusions or poorly trained algorithms.
+If synthetic data isn’t validated properly, it might oversimplify clinical realities or inherit bias from the source data and lead to inaccurate conclusions or poorly trained algorithms.

 SHARE THIS ARTICLE: